PreviousPreviousHomeNext

 • 1820:Missouri Compromise

 Before 1820, Congress was evenly divided – 11 ‘free states’ and 11 ‘slave states’.
 Missouri asked to join the union, and was expected to come in as a 'slave state'.
-As a compromise, Maine was also admitted as a free state, and it was agreed to outlaw slavery above the 36°30’ line of latitude.
+Senator Henry Clay brokered a compromise, by which Maine was also admitted as a free state, and it was agreed to outlaw slavery above the 36°30’ line of latitude.

 • BOTH: This agreement held for 34 years.